-...
 The fact that a hospital received adjustments in one cost reporting period does not make adjustments in subsequent cost reporting periods automatic.
 HCFA has granted intermediaries the authority to grant adjustments in subsequent cost reporting periods provided the reasons for the cost distortions are similar to previous requests.
-Unless a hospital files for an adjustment, neither HCFA nor the intermediary have any basis for making a determination.4
+Unless a hospital files for an application for an adjustment, neither HCFA or the intermediary have any basis for making a determination.